-We realize there is work to be done, and this is both a sprint AND a marathon.
-There are significant actions that must be taken right here, right now, today; beginning with an urgent need to address police violence against Black, Indigenous and People of Color.
+We realize there is work to be done, and the time is now.
+Tomorrow is too late.
+There are significant actions that must be taken right here, right now, today.

-And we need be in it tomorrow, and the next day, and the day after that.
-We need to think long-term, sustain the momentum, and fight for the kind of large-scale structural changes that will be required to create a truly equitable society.
+And we recognize this is both a sprint and a marathon.
+We need be in it tomorrow, and the next day, and the day after that.
+Deep, systemic change doesn’t happen overnight.
+We need to think long-term, sustain momentum, and fight for the kind of large-scale structural transformation required to create a truly equitable planet.

-We acknowledge that institutional and systemic racism are intricately woven into every aspect of our lives, and have been from the moment the first Europeans crossed the Atlantic.
-We can see it playing out everywhere; in housing, healthcare, education, and income and wealth disparities.
+We acknowledge that institutional and systemic racism are intricately woven into every aspect of our lives.
+And have been for centuries.
+We see it playing out everywhere; in housing, healthcare, education, and income and wealth disparities.
 It is alive and well in the over-policing of Black communities, racial profiling and the hyper-criminalization of Black people, the pipeline to prison, and mass incarceration.
 It is part of the very air we breathe.

 We acknowledge that silence is complicity, and that not to speak out is to tacitly condone the status quo.

-We commit to action.
-We have identified 10+ action items we commit to start, or continue doing, both individually and collectively.
+We have identified 10+ action items we commit to start, or continue doing, and we invite you to join us in our efforts.

-- Donate money.
-Donate to a local, Black-led activist organization.
+Donate to a local or national, Black-led activist organization.

-- Sign petitions.
-Sign petition in direct support of the Black Lives Matter movement, and in support of politicians who speak out about equity and social justice.
+Sign petitions in direct support of the Black Lives Matter movement, and in support of politicians who speak out about equity and social justice.

-- Speak up and speak out.
-Seek out opportunities to speak up and speak out while being thoughtful about how we use our privilege.
-Avoid staying silent (even when it gets uncomfortable), to protect our self-interest.
+Seek out opportunities to speak up and speak out while being thoughtful about where you hold privilege and how you use it.
+Avoid staying silent (even when it gets uncomfortable), to protect your own self-interest.
 Strive to amplify the voices of Black, Indigenous and People of Color.

-This is a call to action.
-The time is now.
-If you haven’t yet done it, we challenge each of you to ask yourself how you will engage at this critical moment in history, and create your own list.
+Ask yourself, how you will engage at this critical moment in history?
 What will you commit to today?
+Tomorrow?
 What will you do to maintain and sustain?

 Do it for the sake of your friends, and family, and your community.
 Do it for the sake of your children, and your children’s children, and the generations yet to come that will inherit a world grounded in peace, justice, and the right of every human to live a full, rich, and self-actualized life.